-d.
+- d.
 For field pricing support audits, FAR 15.404-2(c)(3) states that the auditor is responsible for determining the scope and depth of audit.
 Inherent in this responsibility is the right of auditors to determine the specific records or other evidential matter needed to accomplish the audit.
-DCAA auditors must adhere to generally accepted Government auditing standards in determining what comprises appropriate, relevant, and sufficient evidential matter.
+DCAA auditors must adhere to Generally Accepted Government Auditing Standards in determining what comprises appropriate, relevant, and sufficient evidential matter.
 Therefore, auditors must use good judgment and rationale in deciding what contractor records or other evidential matter should be sought.
-In determining the sufficiency of evidence needed, auditors must consider the audit objective, the risk, and materiality of an error or misstatement in the area being audited and the effect on the audit opinion.
-See 14-304.2 for additional guidance on access to cash flow forecasts.
+In determining the sufficiency of evidence needed, auditors must consider the audit objective, the risk, and materiality of an error or misstatement in the area being audited and the effect on the audit opinion. - e.

-e.
 FAOs should not enter into written nondisclosure agreements with contractors or concur with contractor letters containing access to records provisions or procedures.
 Any such written agreements may give the appearance of limiting access.
 Furthermore, auditors are required to protect proprietary information from unauthorized disclosure under 18 U.S.C.
 1905 (see CAM 1-507).
 Therefore, agreements addressing the protection of proprietary information are not necessary.
-However, responses to contractor requests for confirmation that proprietary data will be protected in accordance with applicable laws and regulations are permissible.
-See 1-805 for guidance on memorandums of agreement pertaining to matters other than access to contractor records.
+However, responses to contractor requests for confirmation that proprietary data will be protected in accordance with applicable laws and regulations are permissible. - f.

-f.
 While FAOs will not sign agreements, letters or procedures indicating concurrence on access to records matters, they will obtain and review any such documents containing contractor procedures or policies.
 If the FAO believes the policies and procedures will invoke unreasonable delays, waste audit time or otherwise impede the orderly process of the audit, the contractor should be notified in writing of such concerns in accordance with procedures in 1-504.4, and 1-504.5.
-If no such concerns exist, the FAO should follow contractor procedural arrangements for obtaining access to needed information.
+If no such concerns exist, the FAO should follow contractor procedural arrangements for obtaining access to needed information. - g.

-g.
 Agreements between a contracting officer and a contractor which appear to restrict DCAA's access to a contractor's records should be transmitted through Headquarters, ATTN: PAS, to the General Counsel for a legal analysis.